 Emerging Nanoelectronic Devices Research Laboratory (eNDR Lab)

 Postdoctoral Position: Backgrounds in Photoelectrocatalysis, 2D Materials, Surface Science, Organic Electronics, Molecular Electronics, Photovoltaics, Photodetectors, Quantum Dots, Plasmonics to work on interdisciplinary topics associated with Device Physics.
 An opportunity to learn micro- and nanofabrication, surface modification, Raman scattering, STM, AFM, C-AFM, KPFM, vacuum deposition, chemical vapour deposition, electronic and optical characterization, and so on.
+(No vacancy at present.)

 Our Group Details